pwgit-create/APPWISH_OLLAMA/README.md

 #### 2. Once the application is running, you'll find a text box provided.
 Write down the desired features and specifications for your application in the text box.
-Generate your application:

 #### 3. After defining your application features, click on the "Create" button.
 With these steps, you'll be on your way to generating your desired application using AppWish.
-Get ready to witness the magic of turning your ideas into reality!

-If you have any further questions or need assistance, feel free to ask.
-Happy app building with AppWish!
+If you have any further questions or need assistance, feel free to ask. :penguin: :penguin: :penguin: :penguin: :penguin: :penguin:
-<br/><br/>:penguin: